scalalandio/chimney/docs/docs/supported-transformations.md

 For details about `TransformedNamesComparison` look at [their dedicated section](#defining-custom-name-matching-predicate).

+!!! warning

+    Using a predicate can result in an ambiguity.
+For instance, if the source would have `val name` and `def getName`, the target would have a constructor's argument `name`, `BeanAware` matching was used together with Bean getters flag, it would be ambiguous which value shoud be used as a source value.

+    However, when a predicate is used for matching the source's values with the target's constructor parameters/setters it is also used for matching manual overrides with parameters/setters.

+    For instance `BeanAware` setter is used by defauly to allow using the getter `getName` to provide override for the `setName` setter (e.g. `.withFieldConst(_.getName(), value)` would provide value for `setName` setter).

+    However, if you named your constructor parameters e.g. `names` and `setNames` then it it would create an ambiguity in override matching.

+    The former ambiguity can be resolved e.g. by providing value using one of `withField*` overrides.
+The later requires opting out of any smart matching and only relying on `StrictEquality` and manual overrides.

 If the flag was enabled in the implicit config it can be disabled with `.disableCustomFieldNameComparison`.

 !!! example